-TABLE 3.4 Incident Counts Involving Drums in Accident-Related Releases in the HMIS Database (1990-2002), Showing the Number in Which More Than 90% of the Total Shipment Amount Was Released
+Table 3.4 Incident counts involving drums in accident-related releases in the HMIS database (1990-2002), showing the number in which more than 90% of the total shipment amount was released.

 Number of Drums in Shipment Total Number of Incidents Number with >90% Release

-27

 1 25 14

 2-5 26 3

 6-10 36 3

 10-20 42 3

 20-50 27 1

 >50 37 4

-TABLE 3.5 Incident Counts Involving Cylinders in Accident-Related Releases in the HMIS Database (1985-2002), Showing the Number in Which More Than 90% of the Total Shipment Amount Was Released
+Table 3.5 Incident counts involving cylinders in accident-related releases in the HMIS database (1985-2002), showing the number in which more than 90% of the total shipment amount was released.

-Number of

-Drums in Total Number Number with
+Number of Drums in Shipment Total Number of Incidents Number with >90% Release

-Shipment of Incidents >90% Release

 1 22 12

 2-5 14 2

 >5 13 3

 To account for these maximum release events in a robust manner, we first select a fraction of the incidents for which the entire shipment is released.
 The percentages of such incidents are 10% and 25% for shipments of drums and cylinders, respectively.
-In practice, these are the limiting cases, as the number of containers becomes large.
+In practice, these are the limiting cases as the number of containers becomes large.
 The increase in the percentage of total releases in which more than 90% of the shipment is released, which occurs for shipments involving small numbers of containers, is accounted for in the second analysis step detailed below.